csabapalfi/oauth-cli/README.md

 Play around with OAuth2 APIs locally.

-Kind of like [Google OAuth 2.0 Playground](https://developers.google.com/oauthplayground/) but as a node module that's easy to turn into a CLI or a basic server-side batch job.
+A bit like the [Google OAuth 2.0 Playground](https://developers.google.com/oauthplayground/) but as a node module.

 ## usage